Multi-Regional Input-Output Analysis

 input-output analysis to capture economic interdependencies between

 multiple regions or countries.
-The miom
+The miom class in the

-package implements the methodology described in Miller
+fio package implements the methodology described in Miller

 & Blair (2009) for analyzing multi-regional economic systems.